Turmo-A-Terrassa/3DEnvironments/README.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-All the data used (sprites, music, fx, etc) will be credited or free to use as well.

 #### Disclaimer
 Our projects are non-profit for educational purposes only.
 We do not intend to earn profit from it, since it is part of a university project taught at CITM-TTC in the degree Videogame Development and Design.
 All the assets (including sprites, music FX, etc) used which are not developed by us belong to their rightful owners, which will be credited.